 The building was one of the early fruits of Street's Italian Gothic obsession.
-After spending September 1851 travelling in northern Italy, he had published his recollections of his journey two years later (under the very prosaic title, Brick and Marble in the Middle Ages - Notes on a Tour in the North of Italy), and embarked on a series of Italianate polychromatic designs, beginning with All Saints', Maidenhead in 1854-7 and going on to include, among other churches, the small but ornate St. John's, Howsham (North Yorkshire) of 1859-60.
+After spending September 1851 travelling in northern Italy, he had published his recollections of his journey (Brick and Marble) two years later, and embarked on a series of Italianate polychromatic designs, beginning with All Saints', Maidenhead in 1854-7 and going on to include, among other churches, the small but ornate St. John's, Howsham (North Yorkshire) of 1859-60.
 Street's chosen material here at Pimlico was red and black brick, enlivened with bands and dressings of buff Morpeth stone (B.F.L.
-Clarke: Church Builders of the Nineteenth Century, SPCK, 1938).
+Clarke, Church Builders of the Nineteenth Century, London, SPCK, 1938, p.
+147).
 The plan juxtaposed an aisled nave with an open-sided N. porch linking across to a slender and otherwise detached N. campanile, with a chancel and apse with N. and S. transept-cum-chapels replete with E. aisles.
-The accompanying photographs render a tediously detailed external description of the building unnecessary but features that should be noticed, all of which Street commended in Brick and Marble, include an absence of buttresses or projecting mouldings around the campanile (save only for the protruding corbel table beneath the steeple), the adoption of stone shafts with capitals in place of mullions between window lights or - where tracery is used - of plate tracery instead of bar tracery, and the realization of decorative effects through the use either of constructional colour or inserted carved stone panels.
-(See the photograph of the campanile, above right, taken from the east, and the N. side of the nave clerestory, below left, together with close-ups of two of the inlaid panels between the N. aisle trefoiled lancets, depicting Adam and Even being tempted by the serpent, below centre, and the Expulsion from Paradise, below right.)
+The accompanying photographs hopefully render a tediously detailed external description of the building unnecessary but features that should be noticed, all of which Street commended in Brick and Marble, include an absence of buttresses or projecting mouldings around the campanile (save only for the protruding corbel table beneath the steeple), the adoption of stone shafts with capitals in place of mullions between window lights or - where tracery is used - of plate tracery instead of bar tracery, and the realization of decorative effects through the use either of constructional colour or inserted carved stone panels.
+(See the photograph of the campanile, above right, taken from the east, the N. side of the nave clerestory, below left, and two close-ups of the inlaid panels between the N. aisle trefoiled lancets, depicting Adam and Even being tempted by the serpent, below centre, and the Expulsion from Paradise, below right.)
 The principal entrance to the church from the north, runs through an open passageway beneath the campanile and thence through the linking porch.
 The polychromatic brickwork around the N. doorway into the aisle is especially impressive.

 The nave arcades are constructed in three bays, and there are two-bay arcades with narrower arches, (a) between the chancel and the chapels, and (b) running transversely across the chapels, to create narrow E. aisles.
 All six of these arcades are constructed of coloured brick, in two shallow orders edged with nailhead and arrowhead, springing from polished marble columns in shaft rings, standing on heavy square bases.
 (See the N. arcade between the nave and N. aisle, below left.)
 The capitals to the nave piers and responds are, again, prefigured in Brick and Marble, being square in section and elaborately carved with foliage at the angles and - in the cardinal directions - intricate biblical scenes replete with helpful inscriptions lest their iconography should be unclear.
 These include, in the N. arcade, the miracle of the water made wine (John 2, 1-11: W. pier W. face), Christ receiving the little children (Mark 10, 13-16: W. pier S. face), the ten lepers cleansed (Luke 17, 11-19: W. pier E. face), the paralytic raised from his bed (Matthew 9, 2-8: E. pier W. face) (illustrated below right), and Jarius's daughter raised to life (Mark 5, 22-24 & 35-43: E. pier S. face).
 The S. arcade includes the parable of the sower (Luke 8, 5-15: W. pier W. face), the Kingdom of Heaven likened to a treasure hidden in a field which a man sells everything he has in order to buy (Matthew 13, 44: W. pier S. face), and the landowner seeking fruit from his fig tree (Luke 13, 6-9: E. pier E. face).
 The chancel arch is supported on marble corbel shafts.